 Students under SSS who do not maintain Satisfactory Academic Progress (SAP) or who do not complete any courses for a period of one year or more will be automatically withdrawn.
 Students admitted under SSS will be required to take a minimum of two 4-credit (or 3-credit for MA) courses per year and maintain a 3.0 GPA.
 If students are unable to take two courses per year, they will be placed on a leave of absence and removed from SSS.
 If and when they return to active student status and there are no SSS slots available, students will be placed on a waiting list and will only be allowed to take courses once they are reinstated to SSS.
-Once students have successfully completed two courses, they will be removed from SSS.
 For more details, see BGU Core Appendices-Appendix 17.